alexeygrigorev/mlwiki.org/index.php/Hadoop_Pseudo_Distributed_Mode.md

 ---
-title: "Hadoop Pseudo Distributed Mode"
 layout: default
 permalink: /index.php/Hadoop_Pseudo_Distributed_Mode
+tags:
+- hadoop
+- mapreduce
+title: Hadoop Pseudo Distributed Mode
 ---

-# Hadoop Pseudo Distributed Mode

 ## Hadoop Pseudo Distributed Mode
 [Hadoop](Hadoop) cluster can be emulated with "pseudo-distributed mode"
 - all Hadoop demons run, and applications feel like tHey are being executed on a real cluster